pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-roleinheritance-reset.md

 ## Options

 `-u, --webUrl <webUrl>`
-: URL of the site from which the item should be retrieved
+: URL of the site from which the item role inheritance should be reset

 `--id <id>`
 : ID of the item to retrieve